tf2pickup-pl/docs.tf2pickup.pl/docs/components.md

 ## The server

 This is the backend of the whole system.
-It is responsible for accessing the database, configuring game servers and much more.
+It is responsible for accessing the database, configuring game servers and many, many more.
 Read how to deploy and configure one here.

 ## The client

 This is the frontend, the webpage itself.
 You can configure your own look'n'feel so that the service looks unique.
-It communicates with the server and presents the data to the user in a accessible, eye-catching and user-friendly way.
+It communicates with the server and presents the data to the user in a accessible, eye-catching and friendly way.
 Here you will find the documentation on how to prepare your own branding, how to build the client and how to deploy it.

 ## The voice server